xtellurian/Botframework.Xamarin/README.md

 # Botframework.Xamarin
 This is an example app for using the [C# DirectLine Client](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-DirectLine) with native controls in a Xamarin Forms Project

+## Warning

+This project was created with an alpha version of Adaptive Cards renderer.
+It's now deprecated.

 # Features

 ## Dotnet Standard